alloy-d/now.go/README.markdown

 I know, I'm pretty much a champion.

-Please don't nominate me for the Turing award yet, though; I have hopes that I might yet do something *even better*.
+Please don't nominate me for the Turing Award now, though; I have hopes that I might yet do something *even better*.